 This ratio broke out, and may indicate that precious metals stocks may outperform the metals in 2020 and 2021.

 Results of our previous Gold Predictions

 As said before we have a track record of forecasting gold and silver spot prices.
-The table below is based on the forecasts made in prior years, both on our own website in the public domain and even on financial mainstream sites.This is an overview of our gold price forecasts from last years.
+The table below is based on the forecasts made in prior years, both on our own website in the public domain and even on financial media sites.This is an overview of our gold price forecasts from last years.
 We publish these forecasts many months prior to the year that we forecast.
 Prices reflect gold's spot price.

 |Year||Our gold forecast||Highs||Lows||Forecast accuracy|

 |2017||Bearish with price testing 1,000||1,358||1,123||Accurate|